rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/Audio-Classification-and-GPIO-Response-Rubik-Pi-3.md

  ![](https://mintcdn.com/edgeimpulse/WqaPsdFJNoI52uqV/.assets/images/audio-classification-gpio-rubik-pi/07.jpg?fit=max&auto=format&n=WqaPsdFJNoI52uqV&q=85&s=8a169bd59664ac28a0e7b0bc6fca6341)
 ## ​Enhancements

- You can also make the Rubik Pi call a webhook to send a WhatsApp or email when inference occurs.
+ You can also make the RUBIK Pi call a webhook to send a WhatsApp or email when inference occurs.
 Here is a snippet of sample code for that functionality:
 ```
 def call_webhook(webhook_url, confidence):
     import requests